Chinese Dream: Reactions

+Some scholars argue that the Chinese Dream slogan, and its connection to morality and tradition, is a method for constructing CCP legitimacy.

 In October 2015, Roderick MacFarquhar, a China expert at Harvard University, spoke at a conference on Marxism in Beijing.
 He said that Chinese leader Xi Jinping's talk of the so-called "Chinese Dream" was "not the intellectually coherent, robust and wide-ranging philosophy needed to stand up to Western ideas."

 Ravi Kant, a financial writer, commented on Asia Times that Xi Jinping himself is hindering the Chinese people from realizing their dreams.
 He said that much of Xi's rise can be attributed to his belief in fajia, which emphasizes absolute power and authority of the ruler.
 He compared and contrasted Xi to Deng Xiaoping, who he said believed in empowering people instead of leaders, and whose policy contributed to China's economic rise.
 Kant said, "The only man standing between the Chinese people and the Chinese dream is Xi Jinping."

 Former United States Secretary of State John Kerry promoted the idea of a "Pacific Dream" to accommodate China's rise through regional collaboration over shared interests like the environment and economic growth.

 Derek Hird, a China expert at Lancaster University, said that Xi Jinping has built Confucian values, including conservative views of Chinese women's role in the family, into his Chinese Dream of nationalist revival.
 The Wall Street Journal reported that in the Xi era, new political slogans emphasizing "family, family education and family virtues" or "pass on the red gene" have come along with efforts to censor voices on women's rights.

 According to some commentators, the "great rejuvenation of the Chinese nation" (中华民族伟大复兴), on which the Chinese Dream is based, is a mistranslation.
 A better translation of the phrase would be the "great rejuvenation of the Chinese race".
 Jamil Anderlini, an editor for the Financial Times, said that the concept of "Chinese race" (or "Chinese Volk") nominally includes 56 officially recognized ethnicities (including Tibetans and Uyghurs) in China, but is "almost universally understood to mean the majority Han ethnic group, who make up more than 90 per cent of the population."
 He said that such race-based ideas are deeply connected to the history of the 20th century and earlier European colonialism.

 Survey data compiled by academic Bruce Dickson indicates that around 70% of the Chinese population approve of the Chinese Dream.
 Through a survey of 17 Chinese cities, academic Lu Chunlong concludes that the Chinese Dream is generally understood through "Chinese traditional culture: respect for political authority, desire for social order and support for a powerful government."
 Lu's study also found that 92.4% of those surveyed had heard of Xi's explanation of the China Dream.